 Return is built off of “Over” and “Across” motion.
 In Return, the player will cross over to the other side of the formation and then return to their original alignment at the snap of the ball.

 This is a motion used by a running back as he leaves the backfield to a wide alignment.
 Exit is usually paired with a destination, for example, “Exit to Wide,” telling the back where they need to be in the formation.

 Orbit is another motion for the running back.
 This time the back will be in the shotgun, motion behind the quarterback, and move laterally down the line of scrimmage until the ball is snapped.

 Rocket and Laser are the same as “Orbit” minus passing behind the quarterback.
 The R and L in Rocket and Laser identify the right and left directional movement for the back.
 They start in the shotgun and move laterally down the line of scrimmage in the designated direction until the ball is snapped.

-Slide is similar to the previous two motion but adds a forward movement before the lateral movement.
-The back will start in shotgun at the hip of the quarterback, move up to the backside of the offensive line, and then laterally down the line to the side of the formation they are aligned.
+The slide is similar to the previous two motions but adds a forward movement before the lateral movement.
+The back will start in the shotgun at the hip of the quarterback, move up to the backside of the offensive line, and then laterally down the line to the side of the formation they are aligned.
 This does not violate motion rules as they are not moving towards the line at the snap of the ball.

 Benefits of Motion